ThatXliner/Pytemplate/CODE_STYLE.md

 The answer is, it depends.
 It depends on the type of situation.

-As described in the [python documentation](https://docs.python.org/3/faq/design.html#how-fast-are-exceptions):
+The [python documentation](https://docs.python.org/3/faq/design.html#how-fast-are-exceptions) can sort of explain:

 >A try/except block is extremely efficient if no exceptions are raised.
 Actually catching an exception is expensive.
 In versions of Python prior to 2.0 it was common to use this idiom:
 ```